pkp/pkp-docs/dev/documentation/en/frontend-pages.md

 {/block}
 ```

-> **New in 3.5** Starting with version 3.5, page templates go directly to the dedicated Vue.js components.
-Therefore, the Smarty portion is very minimal.
-And everything else is implemented directly in Vue.js components.
-Check out our [Admin UI Technical Roadmap](https://stable-3_5_0--6555d3db80418bb1681b8b17.chromatic.com/?path=/docs/guide-technical-roadmap--docs#vuejs--smarty---vuejs-35) for more details and a dedicated guide for updated [Page architecture](https://stable-3_5_0--6555d3db80418bb1681b8b17.chromatic.com/?path=/docs/guide-page-architecture--docs).
+> **New in 3.5**: Starting with version 3.5, page templates go directly to the dedicated Vue.js components.
+Therefore, the Smarty portion is very minimal, and everything else is implemented directly in Vue.js components.
+Check out our [Admin UI Technical Roadmap](https://stable-3_5_0--6555d3db80418bb1681b8b17.chromatic.com/?path=/docs/guide-technical-roadmap--docs#vuejs--smarty---vuejs-35) for more details, and the dedicated guide for the updated [Page architecture](https://stable-3_5_0--6555d3db80418bb1681b8b17.chromatic.com/?path=/docs/guide-page-architecture--docs).
 {:.tip}

 ```html